 Just before entering Beaufort Harbor, we were noticing a definite uptick in the number of dolphins we were sighting.
 We had enjoyed their company before, but now they were all over the place!

 One of the things that strikes you immediately when traveling towards Beaufort, along the waterfront in town, and south of Beaufort: The after effects of Hurricane Florence, which made landfall on Thursday evening, September 13, 2018, are very evident.
 There are many homes with tarps on their roofs, docks destroyed, boats washed up on the shores, windows boarded up, and along the waterfront in Beaufort, numerous shuttered businesses.

 Two months after the storm, still “signs” of Florence.

 Happily, there was a lot of work being done everywhere, and many businesses are reopened, with others nearly there.
 One shopkeeper told us that her brother lost the roof of his home during the storm, and tarps or repair materials were sold out.
-Driving home from his unsuccessful search for supplies, he had noticed that the huge plastic sheets that cover the billboards near his home had blown down, and lay in sheets beneath their frames.
+Driving home from his unsuccessful search for supplies, he had noticed that the huge plastic sheets that cover the billboards near his home had blown down, and lay in piles beneath their frames.
 So he pulled over and loaded the sheets of the billboard ads into his truck, took them home and covered his roof with several different ads, in random order!
 She said it was very colorful!
 That must have been quite a sight!